 The best VPNs for the Amazon Fire Stick have high speeds for HD viewing, unlimited bandwidth so you can binge watch as much as you want, and great security features like a no-logging policy.
 There are many suitable VPNs out there, but our top recommendation is ExpressVPN.
 ExpressVPN has superfast servers in over 140 countries, a commitment to privacy and security, and it allows you to use your VPN on up to 3 devices at once (for example, your Fire Stick, mobile phone, and laptop).
 Other great choices include NordVPN and CyberGhost.

-Recommended read: Free VPN for Fire Stick
+Recommended read: Best VPN for Amazon Fire Stick

 If you’re familiar with the world of online streaming, it should come as no surprise that Netflix is one of the most popular FireStick apps.
 Netflix has a huge library of TV shows and movies, including original content you won’t find anywhere else, and they update their selection every week.
 To use Netflix on your Fire Stick, all you have to do is download the app and subscribe to a monthly plan of your choice.